KSDaemon/WampAPI-Specification/spec/specification.md

 #### Discriminator Object

-When request bodies or response payloads may be one of a number of different schemas, a `discriminator` object can be used to aid in serialization, deserialization, and validation.
+When request or response payloads may be one of a number of different schemas, a `discriminator` object can be used to aid in serialization, deserialization, and validation.
 The discriminator is a specific object in a schema which is used to inform the consumer of the document of an alternative schema based on the value associated with it.